ethyca/fides/clients/ops/admin-ui/README.md

 ## Testing Entire Request Flow

-1. Run the `fidesops` server with `nox -s dev`.
+1. Run the fides server with `nox -s dev`.
-2. Create a policy key through the API (using the fidesops Postman collection).
+2. Create a policy key through the API (using the Postman collection).
 3. Configure the `clients/privacy-center` application to use that policy by adding it to the appropriate request config in `config/config.json`.
 4. Run the Privacy Request center using `npm run dev`.
 5. Submit a privacy request through the Privacy Request center.